pedrochans/hackathon-inditex-data-recommender/README.md

   - Data available though api endpoint:
     -  API Endpoints: `https://plankton-app-b2fk7.ondigitalocean.app/docs`
     -  Parameters required: `user_id`
     -  Result: A dictionary with client details as values.
-Each paremeter is returned as a list as a user may have more than one entry.
+Each parameter is returned as a list as a user may have more than one entry.

 ```
 {